TRIP-Lab/itinerum-mobile-api/README.md

 # itinerum-mobile-api

 This repository contains the Flask-Restful API for the mobile iOS and Android applications.
-The API handles user creation, survey submission, points & prompts collection and the accompanying Dockerfile/Gitlab-CI config files.
+The API handles user creation, survey submission, points & prompts collection and the accompanying Dockerfile.

 **API guide:** http://trip-lab.github.io/itinerum-mobile-api-docs